codewars/docs/content/community/code-of-conduct.md

 - **Cheating and plagiarising**:
-Cheating, plagiarising, and the use of AI-generated code are not permitted on the Codewars website.
-Our algorithms and moderation team are trained to spot this behavior, and violators will face account restrictions.
+Cheating and plagiarizing (Including submitting AI-generated solutions without your own clear understanding and modification is not permitted on the Codewars website.
+Our algorithms and moderation team can flag such behavior.
+Violators may face account restrictions.

 - **Retaliation**: